Posts

 Bad roads can lead to bad wrecks.
 Driving on snow-covered, icy roads is tricky—even for those of us who have been doing it for decades.
 In order to help drivers avoid accidents, the National Highway Transportation Safety Administration and OSHA have developed the “Three Ps” of winter driving safety:

-PREPARE for the trip; PROTECT yourself; and PREVENT crashes on the road.
+PREPARE for the trip.
+PROTECT yourself.
+PREVENT crashes on the road.

 Here are the rest of NHTSA’s “Three Ps: